weld-project/weld/docs/language.md

 {result(bs.$0), result(bs.$1)} # returns {[1, 2, 3], [2, 4, 6]}
 ```

-### Linearity of Builder Types
+### Aside: Linearity of Builder Types

 We want to place a few constraints on builders to make them easier to implement and make their semantics clear.
 First, for builders to have clear semantics in Weld, we need to make sure that `result` is not called on a builder while parallel work is still happening on it.
-Otherwise, the language may have to be nondeterministic, which is not something we want for this version.
+Otherwise, the language may have to be non-deterministic, which is not something we want for this version.
 Second, for simplicity of implementation, we will also make sure that each builder is used in a *linear* sequence of operations (`merge`s and `for`s followed by at most one `result`), which will let us update the underlying memory in place instead of having to "fork" it if one derives two builders from it.
 Likewise, we will enforce that the `update` function in a `for` always returns a builder derived from the one passed in as a parameter, and not, say, some kind of new builder it initialized inside.
 This will help coordinate parallel execution and memory management for `for`s.